Right to Bear CCW Insurance Review [2025]: Written by a Lawyer

 Appeal Coverage: Under RTB’s previous policy, there was no coverage for appeals.
 This was a major concern for me.
 Our original review covered this and we included that we knew that they were working to improve their policy and had high hopes.
 For some good news to share, their current policy has been updated and it now includes coverage for appeals – this is wonderful and what we were hoping for.

-Choosing Your Own Attorney: Up until a week ago (as of writing this article), there was some problematic language in their policy that made it clear that you could not, in fact, choose your own attorney.
-Thankfully, this has been changed and you can now choose your own attorney but they must agree to RTB’s billing guidelines and they must be approved by RTB – this is reasonable and great news!
+Choosing Your Own Attorney: With Right to Bear, you can choose your own attorney but they must agree to RTB’s billing guidelines and they must be approved by RTB – this is reasonable and great news!

 Firearm Replacement: If your firearm is confiscated as part of a justified self defense incident, RTB will replace your firearm with a firearm of equal value from Palmetto State Armory.